-We will support anyone who, in good faith, reports concerns that an adult is being abused or neglected, or is at risk of abuse or neglect, even if those concerns prove to be unfounded.
+We will support anyone who, in good faith, reports his or her concerns that an adult is being abused or neglected or is at risk of abuse or neglect even if those concerns prove to be unfounded.

-Any allegation raised directly with us must be reported on to Norfolk County Council Adult Social services within one working day wherever possible.
+In Norfolk, the lead agency for safeguarding adults is Norfolk County Council (Adult Social Services).
+Any allegation raised directly with us must be reported on to Norfolk County Council within 1 working day.